 In a Nutshell

-As poor nutrition negatively impacts patients’ quality of life and therapeutic outcomes regardless of disease or medical condition, efforts aimed at reversing poor diet habits and stimulating healthy eating behavior should undoubtedly provide better and faster results in the physical therapy practice.
+As poor nutrition negatively impacts patients’ quality of life as well as the outcomes of therapeutic treatment, efforts aimed at reversing poor diet habits and stimulating healthy eating behavior should undoubtedly provide better and faster results in the physical therapy practice.
 Given the increased frequency of visits within each patient’s episode of care, physical therapists are uniquely positioned to carry out these assessments, design comprehensive plans to improve patients’ nutrition, reduce weight, restore movement, and heal painful joints and muscles.
 We hope this blog will help achieve those goals.

-Do you offer nutrition advice in your practice?
-Leave a comment below, and visit us on Facebook.
+Do you offer nutritional advice in your private practice?

 2- Rea BL, Marshak HH, Neish C, Davis N. (2004) The role of health promotion in physical therapy in California, New York, and Tennessee.
 Physical Therapy 84: 510–523